wenqianchua/MDEF/docs/term01/03-bioagrizero.md

 ## Instructions
 *I.Post two pictures of the seminar.*

-*II.choose an article, discuss the article from a personal perspective by referencing some scientific papers on the topic.*
+*II.Choose an article, discuss the article from a personal perspective by referencing some scientific papers on the topic.*

 ## Bio Plastic Experiment